vsantin/vsantin/README.md

 My name is Vinicius and I'm a full-stack developer.
 I`ve been worked with software development since 2010 and during this time I had the opportunity to work with many different technologies developing applications and coordinating development teams.

-Currently, this is my stack and technology I am working more often.
+Currently, those are the technologies I am working on more often.

 #### Server-side and API Developments
 * ASP.NET (.NET and Core)